wm123450405/aspects-js/README.md

     after() { console.log('this is for after join point') }
 }
 ````
-Then, you should exports a instance of your class which is extends Aspect
+Then, you should exports a instance of your class which is extends `Aspect`
 ```javascript
 //file: testAspect.js
 module.exports = new TestAspect();
 ```
-At last, require you aspect
+At last, require your aspects at entry.js file
 ```javascript
 //file: entry.js
 require('./testAspect.js');
 ```
-Now, all classes when you required will be cut by all your aspect.
+Now, all classes when you required will be cut by all your aspects.

-## 4.API
+## 4.Classes and Interfaces
-### class Aspect
+### Interface Aspect
 ```typescript
 interface Aspect {
     readonly pointcut: Pointcut | string;